metabrainz/picard-docs/appendices/log_viewer.rst

 The level of logging that is enabled is selected from a dropdown control.
 The options are ``Error``, ``Warning``, ``Info``, and ``Debug``.
 Entries will be logged at the selected level or above.
 For example, selecting ``Warning`` will log **Warning** and **Error** entries, but not **Debug** or **Info** entries.
 In general, it is recommended to set the log level to ``Info`` for normal use to avoid excessive logging, and only use ``Debug`` when troubleshooting specific issues to ensure that all log entries are captured.

 Note that the selected log level is applied immediately, so if you change the level to ``Warning``, then only **Warning** and **Error** level events will be logged from that point forward.
 However, log entries that were captured at a lower level prior to changing the log level will not be removed from the log, and will still be visible in the log viewer until the log is cleared.
-The selected log level is retained across restarts, so if you set the log level to ``Warning`` and restart Picard, then only **Warning** and **Error** level events will be logged from the start of the session.
+The log level will be reset to the default of ``Info`` automatically each time Picard is started.

 The log level selector is also used to filter the log entries that are displayed in the log viewer.
 If you change the level to ``Warning``, then only **Warning** and **Error** level entries will be displayed in the log viewer, even if more detailed entries are being logged at a lower level.